brunosa01/brunosa01/README.md

 - 👋 Hi, I’m @brunosa01
 - 👀 I’m interested in learn and practice programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on Java projects

 <!---
 brunosa01/brunosa01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.